Skip to product information

 ・Solo exhibition at Daimaru Art Gallery, Kyoto

-・Specially selected for the 34th Japanese Traditional Crafts Kinki Exhibition
+・Specially selected for the 34th Japan Traditional Crafts Kinki Exhibition

 2006 (2006)

-・Exhibited at the Contemporary Ceramic Artists Exhibition at Kobe Sogo
+・Exhibited at the Contemporary Ceramic Artist Exhibition at Kobe Sogo

-・Solo exhibition at Gallery Wada, Ishibekoji, Kyoto (will continue to be held)
+・Solo exhibition at Gallery Wada, Ishibekoji, Kyoto (continues to be held)

-・Solo exhibition at Dojima Gallery, Osaka (will continue to be held)
+・Solo exhibition at Dojima Gallery, Osaka (continues to be held)

 ・Solo exhibition at Mitsukoshi Main Store Art Gallery, Nihonbashi, Tokyo